tvaltn/csharp-tdd-oop-concrete-dependency-injection/README.md

 ## Exercise

 In the `./tdd-oop-concrete-dependency-injection.CSharp.Main` directory are a number of classes.
 The `Computer` class has some dependencies which it is hard coding inside its methods.
 Your task is to refactor the Computer class to make the tests pass.
+IMPORTANT: make sure you place a breakpoint early in the code and step through to follow the execution.
+Some tests are actually quite simple to fix!

 The tests are in the `./src/test/java/com/booleanuk/core` directory.
 Don't change them, but you can use them as a guide to inform your decisions.